Leveraging Gradients for Unsupervised Accuracy Estimation under Distribution Shift: Ablation study

 \paragraph{Cross-entropy loss is robust to different shifts.} To demonstrate the impact of different losses on the test accuracy estimation performance, we compare the standard cross-entropy loss used in our method with the entropy loss for samples with low confidence (see definition in Appendix~\ref{appendix_loss_selection}).
 Moreover, we verify the effectiveness of the label smoothing, a simple yet effective tool for model calibration and performance improvement \citep{muller2019does}, by setting the smoothing rate as 0.4.

 Fig. \ref{fig:loss_selection} illustrates this comparison revealing that standard cross-entropy loss is the most robust choice across different types of distribution shifts.
 We also note that the entropy loss enhances the estimation performance under the synthetic and the novel subpopulation shifts, but struggles under the natural shift.
-On the contrary, the label smoothing regularization can increase the performance under the natural shift but decreases it under the synthetic and the novel subpopulation shifts.
+On the contrary, the label smoothing regularization can increase the performance under the natural shift but decrease it under the synthetic and the novel subpopulation shifts.

 \paragraph{Choosing smaller $p$ for better estimation performance.} To illustrate the effect of the choice of $L_p$-norm on the performance, we conduct a sensitivity analysis on three datasets with ResNet18 summarized in Figure \ref{fig:norm_types}.
 We can see that there is an obvious decreasing trend as $p$ becomes larger.
 Especially, when $p$ is smaller than 1, the estimation performance can fluctuate within a satisfying range.
-This is probably because a smaller $p$ (i.e., $0<p<1$) makes the $L_p$-norm more suitable for the high-dimensional space, while the $L_p$-norm with $p \geq 1$ is likely to ignore gradients that are close to 0 \citep{wang2016diversity, huang2021importance}.
-So in this paper, we set $p$ as 0.3 for all datasets and model structures.
-The following remark provides some theoretical insights into the $L_p$-norm of the gradient for $0<p<1$.
-The proof is deferred in Appendix~\ref{app:p_lower_than_one}. \begin{rmk}[Case $0<p<1$] Let $\mbf{c}$ be the classifier obtained from $\bm{\omega}_s$ after one gradient descent step, i.e., $\mbf{c}=\bm{\omega}_s-\eta\cdot \nabla \mathcal{L}_T(\bm{\omega}_s)$ with $\eta \geq 0$.
+This is probably because a smaller $p$ (i.e., $0<p<1$) makes the $L_p$-norm more suitable for the high-dimensional space, while the $L_p$-norm with $p \geq 1$ is likely to ignore gradients that are close to 0 \citep{wang2016diversity, huang2021importance}, so for all experiments, we used $p=0.3$.
+The remark below, whose proof we defer to Appendix~\ref{app:p_lower_than_one}, provides some theoretical insights into the $L_p$-norm of the gradient for $0<p<1$. \begin{rmk}[Case $0<p<1$] Let $\mbf{c}$ be the classifier obtained from $\bm{\omega}_s$ after one gradient descent step, i.e., $\mbf{c}=\bm{\omega}_s-\eta\cdot \nabla \mathcal{L}_T(\bm{\omega}_s)$ with $\eta \geq 0$.
 For any $p \in (0,1)$, we have